UbiquityDotNET/Llvm.NET/src/Interop/LlvmBindingsGenerator/ReadMe.md

 #### Roslyn Source Generators - 'There be dragons there!'
 Roslyn allows source generators directly in the compiler making for a feature similar to C++ template code generation AT compile time.
-However, there's a couple of BIG issue with that for this particular code base.
+However, there's a couple of BIG issues with that for this particular code base.
 1) Non-deterministic ordering, or more specifically for this app, no way to declare the dependency on ***outputs*** of one generator as the ***input*** for another.
 2) Dependencies for project references
-    - As a generator for this is not general purpose they would not be published or produced as a NUGET package.
-They only would work as a project reference.
+    - As a generator for this is not general purpose it would not be published or produced as a NUGET package.
+It would only work as a project reference.
 But that creates a TON of problems for the binary runtime dependencies of source generators, which don't flow with them as project references...